damienstanton/neat-theme/README.md

 # neat

-This repository is the Neat theme for VSCode, as well as a variant for vim created using the coloration Ruby gem.
+This repository is the Neat theme for VSCode, as well as a tweaked version of Paramount theme for Vim.
+The intention is to make them aesthetically similar and remain minimalist.

 Licensing and credit remains the same as the included VSCode source.